 - Developing Relationships – Sharing someone else’s content gives you an opportunity to strengthen the connection between your business and that person.
 This is especially of key importance when you are working with a media persona, analyst, or influencer.

 - Amplifying Your Voice – Often when you share someone else’s content, the author will thank you and/or repost your post.
 The author might even check out other content pieces that you created and share them as well.

 - Loss of Traffic – When you share a link to someone else’s site, you are sending your traffic to a piece of real estate that you don’t own.

 - Time-Consuming – It can be time-consuming to curate appropriate articles.
 Even though there are tools to help you find appropriate pieces to share (for example, Buffer and HootSuite offer the capability to easily view a broad range of articles on a particular topic), you should always click through the links.
 At least scan the articles you’re provided with to ensure that they truly contain information you want to be associated with your brand.

 - Loss of Trust – Make sure that you fully trust your sources.
 If you link to untrustworthy sources, your audience will stop trusting you.

 - Illegal – You don’t have to worry about sharing a social media post that includes a quote from someone else’s piece of content.
 However, do not create a blog post or any content that directly rips large amounts of information from the original article unless you have the appropriate permissions.
 Otherwise, it’s plagiarism.
-For some great tips on how to properly curate content, check out this article: Content Curation: Copyright, Ethics & Fair Use.
+For some great tips on how to properly curate content, check out this article: How to Legally and Ethically Curate Content.